-١. Verity that the overall installation reflects the requirements of the installation guidelines found in EVAPCO Bulletin 311 - Equipment Layout Manual available at www.evapco.eu.
-2. Fan motor space heaters - To prevent any moisture buildup in the windings and bearings, space heaters are provided as standard on every fan motor.
-These should be wired prior to operation.
-3. For multi-speed fan motors, verify that 30 second or greater time delays are provided for speed changes when switching from high to low speed.
-Also check to see if interlocks are provided to prevent simultaneously energizing high and low speed, and confirm both speeds operate in the same direction.
-4. Verify all safety interlocks work properly.
-5. For units operating with a variable frequency drive, make certain that minimum speed requirements have been set.
+- Verify that the overall installation reflects the requirements of the installation guidelines found in EVAPCO Bulletin 311 Equipment Layout Manual, available at www.evapco.eu. - For multi-speed fan motors, verify that 30 second or greater time delays are provided for speed changes when switching from high to low speed.
+Also check to see if interlocks are provided to prevent simultaneously energizing high and low speed, and confirm both speeds operate in the same direction. - 3.
+Verify all safety interlocks work properly. - 4.
+For units operating with a variable frequency drive, make certain that minimum speed requirements have been set.
+Check with VFD manufacturer for recommended minimum speeds and for recommendations on locking out resonance frequencies. - Verify that a water treatment plan has been implemented including passivation of galvanized steel units.
+See "Water Treatment" section for more details.